 ... # Install Custom Certificate Authority COPY ./src/ubuntu/install/certificates $INST_SCRIPTS/certificates/ RUN bash $INST_SCRIPTS/certificates/install_ca_cert.sh && rm -rf $INST_SCRIPTS/certificates/ ...

 Build the image.

 sudo docker build -t firefox:custom -f dockerfile-kasm-firefox .

-Login to the Kasm UI as an administrator, and register the Image.
+Login to the Kasm UI as an administrator, and create a new Workspaces that references the new Docker image.
 See Building Custom Images. for details.